-Groups intending to drive University rented vehicles or privately-owned vehicles for University-sponsored travel must complete the Driver Contract and Trip Approval form, use properly licensed and insured vehicles, and be driven by authorized drivers.
-A copy of such form is attached at the end of this document.
+Groups intending to drive University rented vehicles or privately-owned vehicles for Universitysponsored travel must complete the Driver Contract and Trip Approval form, use properly licensed and insured vehicles, and be driven by authorized drivers.
+A copy of such form is attached at the end of this packet.
 Signed authorization from the group's divisional Vice President and compliance with the guidelines stated in this document are required for trip approval.
 Failure to adhere to the guidelines stated in this document will jeopardize future trip approvals.

 Any individual who chooses to travel as a driver or as a passenger in University rented vehicles or privately-owned vehicles to attend or take part in any University-sponsored activity assumes all risks and responsibilities of such travel.
-The University's insurance provides collision and liability coverage on rental vehicles when the vehicles are rented in the University's name and are used for University-sponsored events.
-Privately-owned vehicles that are used for University-sponsored events are not covered by the University's insurance.